blynkkk/blynkkk.github.io/Widgets.md

 }
 ```

-**Note :** Max number of rows in the table is 100.
+**Note:** Max number of rows in the table is 100.
 When you reach the limit, table will work as FIFO (First In First Out) list.
 This limit can be changed by configuring ```table.rows.pool.size``` property for Local Server.

 **Sketch:** [Simple Table usage](https://github.com/blynkkk/blynk-library/blob/master/examples/Widgets/Table/Table_Simple/Table_Simple.ino)